 We ship doors everywhere in the contiguous United States and lower Canadian provinces.
-We've shipped Semihandmade doors to over 40 states and the Great White North since our launch in late 2010 (yes, we're counting!).
+We've shipped Semihandmade doors to 48 states and the Great White North since our launch in late 2010 (yes, we're counting!).

 To prevent damage, the maximum length of any Semihandmade piece we ship is 95".
 For panels, the maximum height is 95", so if you need something taller it will come in 2 pieces and please note there will be a seam.

 The only thing more important than getting your order right is making sure it arrives in mint condition.
 To that end, we take great care in packing everything and stand behind our shipping agents.
 We ask that all customers check their delivery upon arrival and notify us of any problems within 3 business days.
 Documenting damage is vital, so please make note of the damage when signing for your shipment, take photos and save all packing material.
 Please note: Any physical damage to the outside of packaging must be photographed and reported to email@example.com within 24 hours.
 All damage claims are void if not reported to Semihandmade within 3 business days of delivery.

 What is the difference between a panel and a filler?

 Panels are meant to cover the entire side of the box while a filler is meant to “fill” in a small space (4” or less) from a cabinet to a wall.

 What is trim?